warner/lothar-blog/drafts/Testing-SPAKE2-Interoperability/Testing-SPAKE2-Interoperability.md

 turned into an integer (big-endian vs little-endian will trip you up), and the final modulo operation.

-Also note that, while scalars are "really" just integers, many crypto libraries (even ones written in languages like Python with built-in "bigint" support) do not represent them that way.
-Instead they may be stored in an opaque binary array, to make the math faster.

-When I wrote python-spake2, I was (incorrectly) worried about uniformity, so I used an overly complicated approach.
+When I wrote python-spake2, I was (incorrectly) worried about uniformity, so I used an overly complicated approach (which mimics the Ed25519 random-scalar-generation code: hash the seed to a much larger range than is really necessary before moduloing down to P; this reduces the bias to a tiny fraction of a bit).
 If I were to start again, I'd use something simpler.

 * [What python-spake2 does](https://github.com/warner/python-spake2/blob/v0.7/src/spake2/groups.py#L70):
   HKDF(password, info="SPAKE2 pw", salt="", hash=SHA256), expand to